robotology/iit-ibm/README.md

 <a name='port-communication'></a>
 ### Port Communication

 Ports are a key component to YARP.
-In this section we are going to see how YarpJS allows us to use YARP ports from JavaScript (in a Node environment).
+In this section we are going to see how yarp.js allows us to use YARP ports from JavaScript (in a Node environment).

 Throughout we will assume that a **yarp server** is running on our network (if it's not your case, just run `$> yarp server` in a shell).
 You can find the example described in this section in the script `examples/port_basics.js`.